ekotlikoff/gochess/README.md

     - [ ] Prometheus metrics
         - [x] gauge for number of live games
         - [x] gauge for number of players matching
-        - [ ] counter for request count split by status
+        - [x] counter for request count split by status
-        - [ ] histogram for latency split by status
+        - [x] histogram for latency split by status
     - [ ] Support log to syslog
+        - [ ] Add log config to cmd
+        - [ ] Support systemctl
     - [ ] Improve logging
     - [ ] Tracing
 * Detect all game end scenarios